Jacqueline8996/CodeQuiz/README.md

 * The more time you have at the end of the Quiz the higher the score is.
 * This score can be saved and cleared whenever the user chooses.
 * At the end the score of the user will be able to be recorded and be able to clear the score.
+* * If start button does not work open console and click from there the application will run smoothly after that.

 # Features:
 *  While the the user hovers the question the user will be able to see